mwojnars/nifty/README.md

 Nifty
 =====

-*Nifty* is a library of utility functions and classes that simplify various common tasks in Python programming - a handy add-on to standard libraries that makes Python even easier to use.
+*Nifty* is a library of utility functions and classes that simplify various common tasks in Python programming; a handy add-on to standard libraries that makes Python even easier and more fun to use.
+In addition to simple utilities, Nifty contains a number of advanced tools for *web scraping*, *data processing* and *data mining*.

-In addition, Nifty contains a number of advanced tools for *web scraping*, *data processing* and *data mining*.
-Brought to you by Marcin Wojnarski ([Twitter](http://twitter.com/mwojnarski), [LinkedIn](http://www.linkedin.com/in/marcinwojnarski)).
+Authored by **Marcin Wojnarski** ([LinkedIn](http://www.linkedin.com/in/marcinwojnarski), [Twitter](http://twitter.com/mwojnarski)).
 Licensed on **GPL**.

 Contents
 --------